“Which Epcot Countries Have Rides?”

-There are two countries inside Epcot’s World Showcase that have their own ride.
+There are currently three countries inside Epcot’s World Showcase that have their own ride.
+The France Pavilion has a brand new section with Remy’s Ratatouille Adventure 4D ride.
 The Norway Pavilion features the extremely popular Frozen Ever After water ride.
 The Mexico Pavilion features the Gran Fiesta Tour Starring The Three Caballeros, also a water ride.

-You don’t have a plethora of ride options here in the World Showcase, with only two rides available.
-We’ll give you a breakdown on both rides so that you can make an informed decision on whether or not they should be squeezed into your trip to Epcot.
+Disney has had talks of opening more rides in the World Showcase that have not yet come to fruition.
+For now, we’ll give you a breakdown on the three available rides so that you can make an informed decision on whether or not they should be squeezed into your trip to Epcot.

 Frozen Ever After: A Water Ride with a Blockbuster Theme

-Prior to the Frozen feature film’s release, Disney had already planned to remove replace the classic Maelstrom with a Frozen themed ride.
+Prior to the Frozen feature film’s release, Disney had already planned to replace the classic Maelstrom ride in Norway’s Pavilion with a Frozen movie themed ride.
 The process was expedited as soon as Frozen hit theaters and achieved incredible, sweeping success with the masses.